 The largest part of the heart, the lower left area, is known as the apex.
 This site is best for auscultating (listening to) sounds from the mitral valve and is where the apical pulse is best heard.
 Listening to the apical pulse for 1 full minute is considered the most accurate method of measuring heart rate and is the preferred method in situations where accuracy is very important.

-Blood flows through both sides of the heart at the ...
+Blood flows through both sides of the heart at the same time. ...